huffpostdata/screenshooter/README.md

 - `hb`: Hashbang to add to the url.
   - example: `hb=#!smoothing=less`
 - `callback`: Wrap the response in the specified function name for use with jsonp.
-- `timestamp`: If set to `true`, a timestamp will be added to the s3 filename.
+- `timestamp`: If set to `true`, a version of the file with a timestamp added to the filename will also be uploaded to s3 (in addition to a version without the timestamp).
 Useful for maintaining historic images of an url or generating unique image files.
 The base image (without the timestamp appended) will always be the most recent screenshot.

 ## Domain Filtering